inferno-framework/inferno-framework.github.io/community/index.md

 ---
-title: Get Involved
+title: Welcome
 nav_order: 1
 layout: docs
 section: community
 ---
-# Get Involved
+# Inferno Community

+Welcome to the Inferno Community.
+The Inferno Framework is being developed under the Apache 2.0 license and the source is available in the [Inferno Framework GitHub Organization](https://github.com/inferno-framework).
 External participation and contributions to Inferno are encouraged and welcome.
 See below for how to engage with the Inferno team!

 ## Inferno Team